1951 Behm-Easterlund John Deere Dealership Grand Opening

 Details from behind the parts counter.
 On the far-left side is a display of wrenches and what appears to be the Owatonna Tool Company (OTC) logo.
 OTC was founded in 1925 and manufactured a number special tools for working on machinery.
 The detail of the parts binder isn't entirely clear, but I believe the sign says "Buy Only John Deere Belts".
 On the top shelf behind the counter is a toy tractor and plow.
 I found at least three toy displays, this tractor and plow and then two tractors with manure spreaders.

 Milking equipment on display in the front window.
 In a few years, the Le Sueur Creamery would build a new facility next door.
-The creamery, now Davisco, eventually purchased the dealership property now has offices in what used to be the showroom.
+The creamery became Davisco and is now part of Agropur.
+The company eventually purchased the dealership property has offices in what used to be the showroom.

 Detail of the banners hanging across the showroom featuring the short-lived John Deere Quality Farm Equipment logo.
 Other banners include Quik-Tatch Cultivators, feed blowers, and corn pickers.

 Machinery on the lot north of the building.
-Most of the tractors are early-styled, although there does appear to be one unstyled A in the background with spoke wheels.
+Most of the tractors are early-styled two cylinder John Deeres, although there does appear to be one unstyled A in the background with spoke wheels.